 Bear with me, it will become clear.
 To illustrate the point I’m using one of my favourite subjects – bile acid malabsorption (BAM).
 Maybe “favourite” isn’t the right description, make that “a subject I have felt the need to write about several times before”.
 There’s barely a day goes by when I don’t see a comment, on one of the IBD or BAM forums, from someone who has just been diagnosed with BAM and many times the post goes on to say that their doctor had never heard of the condition before.
 That’s the first hurdle to overcome.

 I am a fellow sufferer as a result of losing my terminal ileum.
-(I had an ileostomy back in October 2010).
+(I had an ileostomy back in October 2010.
+Full story in my free to download book!).
 Before the operation I was offered the chance to take part in an Enhanced Recovery Scheme at one of the top London hospitals.
 Part of the ethos behind this regime is to fully inform the patient of what will happen at all stages of the process – pre-op, during the hospital stay and beyond.
 Was I told about BAM before the operation?
 I’d have to answer “maybe” and this brings us to the point of this post.
 Let me explain….

 It wasn’t until I was diagnosed with BAM (4 years after the ileostomy) that I found it has an alternative name “Bile SALT Malabsorption”.
 Suddenly the comment about not absorbing “salt” took on another meaning.
 You can see the problem.